quietboil/include-sql/include-postgres-sql/README.md

-**include-postgres-sql** is an extension of [include-sql][1] for using SQLite SQL in Rust.
+**include-postgres-sql** is an extension of [include-sql][1] for using Postgres SQL in Rust.
 It completes include-sql by providing `impl_sql` macro to generate database access methods from the included SQL. include-postgres-sql uses [Rust-Postgres][2] for database access.

 # Usage